 If you’re unfamiliar with what a charge controller does, or how to choose the right charge controller for your solar set up click here to see our post on solar charge controllers.

-We ended up with three 130 watt flexible monocrystalline solar panels from AIMS Power, giving us a total of 360 watts.
+On our first install, we went with a 300 watt kit from Renogy.
+This time, we installed three 120 watt flexible monocrystalline solar panels from AIMS Power, giving us a total of 360 watts.
 We got our inverter and charge controller from AIMS, so it only made sense to also get our solar panels from them.
 We knew they would be compatible and the company has a strong reputation in the solar industry.
 If you want to get our exact solar panels, click the image below.

 Hopefully this post helped you determine which RV solar panels are best for your rig based on your needs, space, and RV.
 If you’d like to learn more about RV solar system explore some of our related posts on the topic.

 We’re two travel-loving, real estate investing, foodies exploring North America as full-time RV’ers.
 This blog is where we share our lessons learned, tips and tricks, and favorite places to eat, see, and RV across North America!
 We hope it helps you find your wanderlust, plan and prepare for RV life, and get out on the road!

 New Blog Posts